rgilks/acto/README.md

 - **Fly.io**: Deployment platform
 - **Turbopack**: (Optional, used with `npm run dev`)

-## Gameplay Loop
+## Application Flow

 1.  **(Optional) Sign in**: Use GitHub, Google, or Discord authentication.
-2.  **Start Adventure**: Begin the game, likely placed in the starting room (`Entrance Chamber`).
+2.  **Start Story**: Choose from AI-generated starting scenarios or begin a default story.
-3.  **Receive Description**: The AI generates a description of the current room and situation, including any encounters (like the ogre).
+3.  **Receive Passage & Choices**: The AI generates the current part of the story and presents choices.
-4.  **Make Choice**: Select an action from the provided choices (e.g., move to another room, interact with an object, attack, flee).
+4.  **Make Choice**: Select an action/dialogue option.
-5.  **AI Responds**: The game sends the current state and choice to the AI, which generates the outcome, updates the game state (player/enemy health, location), and presents the new situation and choices.
+5.  **AI Responds**: The application sends the story history and the user's choice to the AI.
+The AI generates the outcome, the next passage, and new choices based on the context.
-6.  **Repeat**: Continue exploring, fighting, and making choices until the adventure concludes (e.g., player death, achieving a goal).
+6.  **Repeat**: Continue making choices and progressing the AI-generated narrative.

 ## API Cost Management & Rate Limiting